-As you probably know, the purpose of this blog is to disseminate stories of fascinating Voodoo memes, whether they are about colorful Voodoo paper dolls, horrible Voodoo movies, or cool Voodoo comics.
-We are intrigued by the sheer variety of topics that index Africana spirituality and its tropes of magic, strange powers, and racial otherness.
+As you probably know, the purpose of this blog is to disseminate stories of Voodoo memes, whether they are about colorful Voodoo paper dolls, horrible Voodoo movies, or cool Voodoo comics.
+We are intrigued by the sheer variety of topics that index Africana spirituality and magic, strange powers, and racial otherness.
 Still, we wonder, given its recombinations in popular culture, whether there is any substance to the thing that bears the name, Voodoo?

 Well then, read on.

 Let’s go back to a period in America when the words “big government spending” and “Voodoo thespians” went hand in hand.
 How could this be?
 Even today the Trump administration has threatened to defund our nation’s Arts and Humanities Endowments (*they failed).
 But it is also a time when the Academy of Motion Pictures awards the Best Picture honors to an all-black film, albeit under awkward and unlikely circumstances.
 And it was not long ago that three eminent New York Times movie critics bemoaned the persistent color-divide and the dearth of black actors and directors in the field, deploring the “overwhelming whiteness” of the US film industry.
 One critic went so far as to suggest that a sure way to achieve racial justice might be to investigate studio hiring practices for violations of the 1964 Civil Rights Act.
 I don’t know.
 If we support government funding for the arts, do we support regulation of the same?